|

 And may all your Christmases be white."

-Her brothers had joined in after the
+Her brothers had joined in after the first

-the hand and smiled bravely at them.
+and smiled bravely at them.

 "Thank you."
 She murmured.
+"Merry

-"Merry Christmas Mom."
+Christmas Mom."

 "Merry Christmas."
 Cap and Knut echoed